GiorgioMartini/holli/README.md

 ### Product Requirements

-Please create a ZIP file and include every asset (images, data files,... [no node_modules folder please]) which we need to run the presentation on local.
+Please use either a public GitHub repository for your solution or create a ZIP file and include every asset (images, data files,... [no node_modules folder please]) which we need to run the presentation on local.
 Your final code should run without any error in following desktop browser:

 * Chrome(version >=76)
 * Safari (version >= 12)